|

 into where the longer string was, repurposing its already allocated buffer.

-memory allocations or deallocations when using Sheerpower.
-It does this by
+memory leaks, allocations, or deallocations when using sheerpower.

 In addition, each string is given a globally unique string ID (SID).
 When a